mpadge/wasm-next/README.md

     the C Applicaiton Binary Interface (ABI), so the compiled binary can be called from JavaScript.
 2. Add a typescript rust component, like `components/RustComponent2.tsx` here.
-   That component should import the rust binary (see Step X below), export the function defined there, and wrap the whole thing in a JavaScript function.
+   That component should import the rust binary (see Step 4), export the function defined there, and wrap the whole thing in a JavaScript function.
 3. In the target page where the rust function is to be called, import the component defined in the previous step, and then simply add that component.